commercetools/commercetools-api-reference/API-GUIDELINE.md

     by external ID with equals e.g. customers/key={key}

-See our documentation for more details https://docs.commercetools.com/http-api.html#hosts
+See our documentation for more details https://docs.commercetools.com/http-api.html#hosts and  https://docs.commercetools.com/http-api-authorization#requesting-an-access-token-using-commercetools-oauth2-server

 ## Resources
 Resource is an object or representation of something, which has some associated data with it and can be helped by methods to operate on it.